mcgill-robotics-archive/electrical/README.md

     * Layout-related files: `_lay`
     * Component-related files: `_com`
     * Pattern-related files: `_pat`
-  * Board folders, schematic files, layout files, and descriptions must share the same name
+  * Board folders, schematic files, and layout files must share the same name
   * Reference images must share the same names as above, but the following must be appended _after_ the filetype suffixes:
     * Schematic images: sheet number `_s#`
     * Layout images: layer number `_l#`
+  * Board READMEs must:
+    * Have the board's name as a title (i.e. have `# Board Name` on their first line)
+    * Contain a brief description of the board's fuction
   * Part folders, component files, pattern files, and datasheets must be named after the part they are associated with